txEn/Eight-Puzzle-Solver/README.md

 ##Input
 Input is initial state followed by final state, followed by type of search you want to use.
 For optimal and complete results use A*.
+Only meant for 3x3 puzzle boards.

 ###Example
 1 2 3